Z-eq/cisco-ccna-examtest/README.md

 #### Quiz App: Knowledge Tester

- Dynamic Selection: Choose exactly which JSON files (categories) you want to be tested on.

  Clear Progress: Features a visible progress bar and clear question numbering (e.g., "Question 5 of 10").

  Detailed Highscores: Saves highscores including score, total time, date, time of completion, and the categories included in the test.